Blog Online Business

 Given the needs of different types of transaction, payment gateways don’t simply act in the same way regardless of context.

 Hosted gateways, provided by third-party services, are used for off-site payments, where customers are redirected to the payment service provider’s platform to enter their payment details and complete the transaction.
-Afterwards, they’re sent back to the business website.
+The checkout process ends off-site, and afterwards, customers are sent back to the business website.
 Hosted gateways are easy to integrate and secure, but don’t allow businesses to retain control of the customer experience.

-Self-hosted gateways, as the name suggests, enable businesses to collect transaction data on their own websites, and to have full control over the checkout process and customer experience.
-The downside is that, when the gateway is self-hosted, the companies using them are required to comply with data protection standards like the PCI DSS, which can make a dent in their bottom lines.
+Self-hosted gateways, as the name suggests, enable businesses to collect transaction data on their own websites, allowing customers to complete transactions without leaving the merchant’s site.
+This provides a seamless checkout experience and is ideal for larger businesses seeking full control over the checkout process and customer experience.
+However, when the gateway is self-hosted, the companies using them are required to comply with data protection standards like the PCI DSS, and bear the responsibility for ensuring security measures are in place, which can make a dent in their bottom lines.

-API-hosted gateways collect payment details via an API, and provide businesses with a seamlessly integrated and simple checkout process, but, just like with self-hosted gateways, requires them to ensure regulatory compliance on their own dime.
-In this case, it means ensuring a secure cardholder data environment,
+API-hosted gateways collect payment details via an API, and provide businesses with a seamlessly integrated and simple checkout process.
+Just like with self-hosted gateways, these require the merchant to take responsibility for PCI compliance and security, ensuring a secure cardholder data environment.

 Local bank integration is a great option for companies targeting specific regions and countries, as they connect directly with the bank’s proprietary payment system.
 This is an advantage in cases where the bank is widely known and trusted by customers.
 The main challenge with this type of gateway is the varying technological infrastructures of different banks and their bandwidth for online transactions.